-The GE Appliances Immersion 2-Speed is disappointing for multi-purpose use.
-It struggles to process almond butter into a spreadable consistency and it can't make crushed ice.
+The GE Appliances Immersion 2-Speed isn't intended for multi-purpose use, like most immersion blenders.
+It struggles to process nut butter into a spreadable consistency and can't make crushed ice.
 Unfortunately, it also makes a grainy puree with fibrous ingredients, which is disappointing for recipes like broccoli soup, and its transmission base also feels very plasticky and prone to damage over time.
-That said, it makes a decent smoothie, although it's a bit grainy.
-It also excels at hot blending and even though its blade shaft isn't dishwasher-safe, although it's detachable and easy to clean by hand.
+The blending arm isn't dishwasher-safe, although it's detachable and easy to clean by hand.

-The GE Appliances Immersion 2-Speed is bad for ice crushing.
+The GE Appliances Immersion 2-Speed is bad for crushing ice.
 It can't crush ice as its blade guard prevents ice from reaching the blade assembly.

-If you come across a GE Appliances Immersion 2-Speed that's differently equipped, let us know in the discussions and we'll update our review.
+If you come across another variant of the GE Appliances Immersion 2-Speed, let us know in the discussions, and we'll update our review.

 The Braun MultiQuick 9 is a more versatile immersion blender than the GE Appliances Immersion 2-Speed.
 The Braun is significantly better-built, its blade shaft is dishwasher-safe, and it comes with a couple of attachments, like a whisk.
 It can also make more spreadable almond butter and crush ice, although the quality is quite poor.
 However, the GE Appliances makes a significantly better smoothie.

 This blender has a disappointing build quality.
 The body itself is mostly made of stainless steel, with rubber-like plastic around the controls.
-It feels sturdy, but the connection point between the body and the blade shaft is made from cheap plastic, which could wear down or get damaged over time.
+It feels sturdy, but the connection point between the body and the blade shaft is made from cheap plastic, which can wear down or get damaged over time.
 The mechanism includes small plastic tabs that seem like they may wear down quickly with repeated locking and unlocking.

-The GE Appliances Immersion 2-Speed Handheld Blender has two buttons that control its speed, but the 'Hi' mode is only a bit faster than the 'Lo' mode, so you can't fine-tune the speed to suit your recipe.
+It has two speed settings, but the 'Hi' mode is only a bit faster than the 'Lo' mode, so you can't fine-tune the speed to suit your recipe.